AshwathBalaS/Agentic-AI-Skills/README.md

 vectorstore = FAISS.from_documents(split_docs, embeddings)
 retriever = vectorstore.as_retriever()"

-Now here’s the interesting part: if the initial retrieval doesn’t give sufficient results, Adaptive RAG can rewrite the query and try again.
-This process of rewriting, regenerating, and verifying is what we call self-reflection.

-So the loop works like this: query goes to retriever → retrieved documents are graded for relevance → if relevant, we generate an answer → if not, we rewrite the query and re-run retrieval.

-To grade documents, we can define a simple relevance grader:
+With the retriever ready, we can now implement Query Analysis, which decides whether a query should go to the web search or the vector store retriever.
+We create a Pydantic data model to validate this routing:

-"from pydantic import BaseModel
+"from pydantic import BaseModel, Field from typing import Literal

-class GradeDocs(BaseModel):
+class RootQuery(BaseModel):
- score: Literal['yes', 'no']
+ data_source: Literal['vector', 'websearch'] = Field(description='Route the query to the appropriate data source')"

+We then define a structured LLM router using OpenAI:

+"from langchain.prompts import ChatPromptTemplate from langchain.chat_models import ChatOpenAI from langchain.output_parsers import PydanticOutputParser

+router_llm = ChatOpenAI(model='gpt-4o-mini', temperature=0)
+route_prompt = ChatPromptTemplate.from_messages([
+ ('system', 'You are an expert router.
+Classify whether a query should go to vector store or web search.'), ('human', '{question}')
+])
+parser = PydanticOutputParser(pydantic_object=RootQuery)"

+Now, when we invoke the question router:

+"question_router.invoke('Who won the Cricket World Cup 2023?')"

+the router correctly decides websearch, while for “What are the types of agent memory?” it routes to vector.
+This completes the query analysis node, allowing us to dynamically route queries based on the content of our retriever.

+Next, we implement Retrieve + Grade Documents.
+Here, after the retriever fetches documents, we grade their relevance using another structured LLM output.
+The grader returns a binary score yes or no:

-grader_prompt = ChatPromptTemplate.from_messages([
+"grader_prompt = ChatPromptTemplate.from_messages([
  ('system', 'You are a grader.
-If the retrieved document is relevant to the user question, return yes else no.'), ('human', 'Question: {question}\nDocument: {doc}')
+Assess whether the retrieved document is relevant to the user question.'), ('human', 'Question: {question}\nDocument: {doc}')
 ])

-grader_llm = ChatOpenAI(model='gpt-4o-mini', temperature=0)"
+grader_llm = ChatOpenAI(model='gpt-4o-mini', temperature=0)

-If the score is "no", we pass the query to a query rewriter node:

-"rewrite_prompt = ChatPromptTemplate.from_messages([
+parser = PydanticOutputParser(pydantic_object=GradeDocs)"
- ('system', 'Rewrite the user question to optimize it for vector retrieval.'), ('human', '{question}')
-])"

-This way, poorly phrased queries are improved automatically.

-Finally, when documents are relevant, we generate the answer using a RAG prompt:
+If the document is relevant (yes), we move to the generate node.
+This node produces the answer using the context from retrieved documents:

 "gen_prompt = ChatPromptTemplate.from_messages([
  ('system', 'You are a helpful assistant.
-Answer based strictly on the provided context.'), ('human', 'Question: {question}\nContext: {docs}')
+Answer strictly based on the provided context.'), ('human', 'Question: {question}\nContext: {docs}')
 ])

-generator = gen_prompt | ChatOpenAI(model='gpt-4o-mini')"
+generator = ChatOpenAI(model='gpt-4o-mini', temperature=0)

-Now let’s see examples of query analysis in action.

-For a simple query: “What is the capital of India?” → query analysis marks it as simple → we directly answer using the LLM.

-For a moderate query: “Talk about the economics of India.” → query analysis marks it as complex → we route it to web search and get updated economic data.

-For a highly complex query: “What are the internal policies of company XYZ in India?” → query analysis routes to retriever → if documents are irrelevant, query rewriting kicks in until relevant docs are found → then generation produces the answer.

-Now let’s connect all this in the workflow.
-The input query enters → the query classifier decides whether to go to direct LLM, web search, or retriever.
-If it goes to web search, we generate the answer, and if the answer is insufficient, we can still transform the query and send it to retriever.
-If it goes to retriever, we grade the documents.
-If relevant, we generate.
-If not, we rewrite the query, re-retrieve, and repeat until we get meaningful content.

-So to summarize: In Agentic RAG, an agent made the decision on which route to take.
-In Adaptive RAG, we use a classifier to analyze the query and route it based on complexity.
-For simple queries → direct answer.
-For moderately complex queries → web search.
-For highly complex or domain-specific queries → retriever with the self-reflection loop.

-In the next video, we will go step by step through the actual implementation of this Adaptive RAG workflow in code, building the classifier, connecting the retriever, adding self-reflection, and running examples.
-I hope you found this explanation helpful.
-I’ll see you in the next video.
+response = generator.invoke({'question': 'What is agent memory?', 'docs': retrieved_docs})"

+We also implement a hallucination check, which verifies whether the generated answer is grounded in the retrieved documents.
+The output is another binary score yes or no. If the output is no, the query is passed to the question rewriter node.
+This node rewrites the question for better vector retrieval:

+"rewrite_prompt = ChatPromptTemplate.from_messages([
+ ('system', 'Rewrite the user question to optimize vector search retrieval.'), ('human', '{question}')
+])

+rewritten_question = router_llm.invoke({'question': 'What is agent memory?'})"

+Finally, we implement the web search node, which uses an API to fetch information when the retriever does not contain the data.
+Once the web search result is obtained, it passes through the same generate and hallucination check flow.

+All of these nodes are then connected using a state graph.
+The root query is routed either to web search or retriever.
+Web search flows to generate, while the retriever flows to grade documents.
+Based on the grader’s output, the state graph decides whether to generate, transform the query, or rewrite.
+After generation, we also optionally run hallucination checks and then provide the final answer.

+When executed, the workflow dynamically decides the path:

+Query: “What is machine learning?” → not in retriever → goes to web search → generate → hallucination check → final answer.

+Query: “What is agent memory?” → present in retriever → grade documents → generate → hallucination check → final answer.

+This demonstrates the Adaptive RAG workflow in practice, combining query analysis, retrieval, self-reflection, and generation in a modular, node-based system.
+Each node uses the LLM in some way, ensuring both flexibility and accuracy.

+I hope this example helps you understand how to implement Adaptive RAG end-to-end.
+In the next video, we will explore additional optimizations and real-world deployments of this system.
 Thank you, and take care.